Loft Conversions Earlsfield

 If the loft conversion is higher than the original roof or going to affect the view for others (as in the case of the Mansard) then neighbours are informed by your local planning authority and given 21 days in which to lodge an objection.

-At Encompass we can handle the planning application process for you.
+At Encompass we can handle the loft conversions Earlsfield planning application process for you.

-In the case of your property sharing an adjoining wall with a neighbour, there must then be a written agreement between both parties before any work can commence.
+n the case of your Earlsfield loft conversion sharing an adjoining wall with a neighbour, there must then be a written agreement between both parties before any work can commence.

 The Party Wall etc. Act 1996, states that any property owner who shares a party wall must notify their neighbour in due course about the work they plan to have on their property.
 Because of the shared ownership of the party wall, you must therefore receive consent from your neighbour through writing with a Party Structure Notice and an Acknowledgement Form.
 It is common for neighbours of a party wall to agree and give consent to any work you wish to carry out, however if this is not the case the following are instructions for possible scenarios: